 instead to concentrate on its profitable searchlight business.
 Within a decade, it was the

 largest producer of military searchlights in the country.

-offshore oil rigs.
-This 100+ year-old company still exists today and continues to produce its
+of these products was never undertaken.
+This 100+ year-old company still exists today and continues

 Carlisle & Finch website